genesistoxical/pruebas/README.md

 To compile the installer you need [Inno Setup](https://jrsoftware.org/isinfo.php), the files are located in the [installer src](/installer%20src) folder.
 You just need to open the project (Installer.iss) and compile it, unless you want to make a change.
 When finished, it will leave a folder called Output in the same location.

 >* Please note that you must first compile the source code in Visual Studio to get the binaries, otherwise, you will get a [📍Compiler Error](https://github.com/genesistoxical/drop-icons/issues/3).
->* ⬇️ Alternatively, you can download the compiled app from the Drop Icons [page](https://genesistoxical.github.io/drop-icons/).
+>* ⬇️ Alternatively, you can download the compiled app from the Crystal Folders [page](https://genesistoxical.github.io/crystal-folders/).

 **Portable with 7zip.bat** allows you to quickly zip the portable version.
 It only works with [7zip](https://www.7-zip.org/).